 Gaming Upgrades

-- DirectStorage: optimizes data loading, allowing games to instantly load the next locations and levels within seconds.
+- DirectStorage: Optimizes data loading, allowing games to load new levels almost instantly.

 Windows Copilot